pawamoy/django-appsettings/docs/usage.rst

     VERBOSE_APP_VERBOSITY_LEVEL = 'extremely_verbose'

 The default value is used if the setting was not declared.
-The setting can also be declared ``required``, and it that case it makes no sense to give it a default value (but it's tolerated).
+The setting can also be declared ``required``, and in that case it makes no sense to give it a default value (but it's tolerated).
 By default, settings are all optional (``required=False``).
 A setting that is required and not declared will raise an ``AttributeError``.